walterhiggins/WMPJS/book-outline.md

 ![](images/Crafting_Table.png "")

 ## Overview
-Welcome to the exciting world of Minecraft Modding.
-In this first section of the book I'll introduce you to the tools you'll need to start modding.
-Just as in the Minecraft game you need to first create a Workbench (also sometimes called a Crafting Table) before you can craft more sophisticated tools, so too in real life we'll need to first gather some resources and setup a work area where we can create sophisticated minecraft plugins.
+Welcome to the exciting world of Minecraft Plugin Development.
+In this first section of the book I'll introduce you to the tools you'll need to start programming.
+In Minecraft, you need to first create a Workbench (also sometimes called a Crafting Table) before you can craft more sophisticated tools.
+So too in real life we'll need to first gather some resources and setup a work area where we can create sophisticated minecraft plugins.
 This first section describes the resources you'll need, how to get them and how to setup your 'modding workbench'.
 All of the resource you'll need are freely available online.
-The ingredients you'll need to construct your modding workbench are...
+The ingredients you'll need to construct your modding workbench are:

  * CraftBukkit - A freely-available open-source Minecraft Server.
  * ScriptCraft - A Plugin for CraftBukkit.
  * Gedit, TextWrangler, or any other text editor suitable for programming.

-...
 The following chapters will show you how to install and setup each of the above.

 ## @@nextChapter{chapter-01}: Running your own Minecraft server
 ### Introduction
 I began playing Minecraft in 2010 in Single Player mode.
 It was fun and a relaxing way to pass the time.
-One year later, one afternoon I installed the Minecraft Server software and ran it on one of the computers on our kitchen table.
+Later I installed the Minecraft Server software on one of the computers on our kitchen table.
 My youngest son Sean had just finished his homework so I asked him if he wanted to join the home server.
 Seeing each other in the game was quite a novelty.
 Soon my eldest daughter Kate joined in and we began some serious building together.
 Building in Minecraft is much more fun with others.

 ![](images/chapter-01/Client_Server_Kids.png "multiplayer Minecraft")

-When You play Minecraft in multiplayer mode and chat, build and mine with other players, you do so on a Minecraft "Server".
-The Minecraft Server is just a computer program (like Minecraft Client, Microsoft Word or Internet Explorer) which when running provides a shared virtual place for minecraft players to connect, build and chat.
+When You play Minecraft in multiplayer mode, chatting, building and mining with other players, you do so on a Minecraft *Server*.
+The Minecraft Server is just a computer program (like Minecraft Client, Microsoft Word or Internet Explorer) which provides a shared virtual place for minecraft players to connect, build and chat.
 You don't need to buy any special type of computer to run a Minecraft Server.
-You can run a Minecraft Server on your laptop computer (assuming it's not too old).
-Minecraft server software won't run on an iPad or Android Tablet or phone.
+You can run one on your laptop computer - assuming it's not too old.
+Minecraft server software won't run on an iPad, Android Tablet or phone.
 It only runs on Windows, Macintosh or Linux computers.

 ### Client Server Networking
 Minecraft multiplayer is "Client-Server".
 That means that one or more "client" computers - computers running the minecraft game - can connect to a central "server" - a computer which is responsible for storing all of the Minecraft World information so that players can play together in the same world.
-The following diagram is shows a simple Client/Server network with just one client (Player) connected to a Server.
+The following diagram shows a simple Client/Server network with just one client (Player) connected to a Server.

 ![A Simple client server network](images/chapter-01/Client_Server1.png "A simple client server network")

 The Client must be connected to the Server over some kind of Network.
 The line between the Client and the Server in the above diagram represents the network.
-The client and the server chat with each other using a language which would be gobbledigook to you and I. A Server with just one Client computer isn't much fun though.
-Servers really become fun when many players are connected to the same server like in the following diagram.
+A Server with just one Client computer isn't much fun though.
+Servers really become fun when many players are connected to the same server as in the following diagram:

 ![A client server network with many clients (players)](images/chapter-01/Client_Server2.png "A client server network with many clients (players)")

 In the above diagram, the server must chat with all of the connected clients.
 For example, if it starts raining in the game, the server must send a message to each client that it's begun raining.
-In Minecraft Multiplayer, the server is responsible for an awful lot.
+In Minecraft Multiplayer, the server is responsible for many things.
 The server decides what the weather will be like in the in-game world, what time of day it is and so on.
-This is so that the time of day and weather will be the same for all connected players.
+This is so that the time of day and weather *will be the same for all connected players*.

-You'll notice that in the above diagrams, the server is shown a separate computer.
+You'll notice that in the above diagrams, the server is shown as separate computer.
 This is just for illustration.
-While very often, Server software *does* run on a separate computers, you won't need a separate computer to run Minecraft Server or following the tutorials in this book.
-In fact, for learning how to create Minecraft Plugins and to get the best from this book I recommend running Minecraft Server on the same computer you play Minecraft on. **This means your computer will act as both a Client and a Server**.
+While very often, Server software *does* run on a separate computers, *you won't need a separate computer to run Minecraft Server* or to follow the tutorials in this book.
+In fact, for learning how to create Minecraft Plugins and to get the best from this book, I recommend running Minecraft Server on the same computer you play Minecraft on. **This means your computer will act as both a Client and a Server**.
 This is by far the most convenient and cost-effective way to run a server and learn how to create Minecraft Server Plugins.

 ![Client And Server](images/chapter-01/Client_Server_Combined.png "A computer which is both a client and a server")

 When you play Minecraft in multiplayer mode, before you can connect to a server you have to enter the Server details into the game.
 The Server details are a 'hostname' or an 'IP Address', either one of these provides a way for Minecraft Client (the game) to connect to a computer running the Minecraft Server.
 The 'hostname' or 'IP Adress' are how computers uniquely identify one another on the internet, much like how we identify each other by name and/or address.
 When you run Minecraft Server on your own computer, you will use a special hostname called `localhost` or IP address `127.0.0.1`.
 I'll talk more about these in the following sections.

-If You Haven't already considered running your own Minecraft Server, maybe you've thought it would be too difficult to do.
-Servers - those are computers in big air-conditioned data-centers looked after by people with computer science degrees - right?
-Wrong!
-Servers aren't scary at all.
 Anyone can run a server.
-In the following sections I'll show you how.
+In the following sections I'll show you how to setup and run your own Minecraft server.

 ### Why run your own server?

 Why should you run your own server?
 Running your own server means you have total control over the Minecraft world you want to create and share with your friends.
 You can decide what type of server and world you and your friends will play in; what server plugins to install, what rules will govern the server and world, and who can and cannot join the server.
-In short, you get to play god in the Minecraft world when you administer your own server.
 As a server 'operator' you will have access to commands that normal players don't.
 You can control the weather using Minecraft commands, start and stop thunderstorms, even change the time of day.
 You can also install popular Minecraft Server mods like HungerGames and MobArena.
 The real power of running your own server comes when you add ScriptCraft which makes it easier to create your own Minecraft Server Plugins.
 If you have an idea for a new Minecraft mod or would like to do something which current Mods don't support, you can create your own mod and test it on your own server.

+Running your own server is essential for plugin development.
 Minecraft Server Plugin developers run their own servers because they need to be able to test their creations before releasing them into the wild for others to use.
 No serious Modder would consider releasing a plugin which they hadn't first tested on their own private servers.
-Last but not least, running your own Minecraft server will impress your friends :-)

 ### Which Minecraft Server Software should I use?

 There are a couple of different flavors of Minecraft Server.
 Mojang provide their own server software which can be downloaded from the Minecraft.net website.
 This was the very first server software released for Minecraft.
 This is often refered to as 'Vanilla' Minecraft Server.
 At the time of writing it doesn't provide any way to add plugins although this will probably change once Mojang release an official Plugin API.
 The Minecraft Server provided by Mojang is fine if you want to run a server with no modifications.
 The problems with running such a server are that there's no reliable way to protect against 'griefing'.

 #### Term: Griefing
-A griefer is a player in a multiplayer video game who deliberately irritates and harasses other players within the game, using aspects of the game in unintended ways.
+Griefing is when a player in a multiplayer video game deliberately irritates and harasses other players within the game, using aspects of the game in unintended ways.
 A griefer enjoys annoying other users by destroying other player's work, cursing and harrassing players and server administrators.

 The standard (Vanilla) Minecraft Server has only limited ways to protect against griefing.
 Because of this other more popular Minecraft Server Software arose - Server software which allowed server administrators to more stricty control who could and could not join the server, and enforce penalties and bans on players who misbehaved.
-Popular alternatives such as CraftBukkit - which we'll use in this book - let administrators add any number of anti-griefing plugins to make the server as safe and secure and player-friendly as possible.
+Popular alternatives such as CraftBukkit - which we'll use in this book - let administrators add any number of anti-griefing plugins to make the server as safe, secure and player-friendly as possible.

 ### CraftBukkit